Thiruvallikeni Sri Venkatakrishna Parathasarathy Perumal Temple- Chennai

 Introduction

-The Parthasarathy Temple is an 6th-century Hindu Vaishnavite temple dedicated to Vishnu, located at Thiruvallikeni, Chennai, India.
-The temple is glorified in the Divya Prabandha, the early medieval Tamil literature canon of the Alvar saints from the 6th to 9th centuries CE and is classified as among the 108 Divya Desams dedicated to Vishnu.
-The name ‘Parthasarathy’ means the ‘charioteer of Arjuna’, referring to Krishna’s role as a charioteer to Arjuna in the epic Mahabaratha.
+The Parthasarathy Temple is a 6th-century Hindu Vaishnavite temple dedicated to Vishnu, located in Thiruvallikeni, Chennai, India.
+The temple is glorified in the Divya Prabandham, the early medieval Tamil literature canon of the Alvar saints from the 6th to 9th centuries CE.
+It is classified as one of the 108 Divya Desams dedicated to Vishnu.
+The name ‘Parthasarathy’ means the ‘charioteer of Arjuna,’ referring to Krishna’s role in the epic Mahabharata.

 Puranic Significance